-\subsection{Model Generalization}
+\subsubsection{Model Generalization}

-One of the major drawbacks of the deep learning-based algorithm is the weak generalization ability for different scenarios or datasets.
-As mentioned, we have combined the CIRs of all pairs of TRx link to train the CNN models.
-Generally, the CIR (no person moving) of all TRx links are different from each other due to going through different propagation channels and having different interactions (reflections or scattering) with the surroundings.
-To a great extent, this is similar to the cases of the environment/deployment changes.
-In this section, we will use the different CIR profiles to mimic the environment changing, and investigate the impact of scenario changing on the proposed CNN models.

-We utilize the training set without the data from one of the TRx links, labeled as $\mathcal{A}$, to train the CNN models.
+One of the major drawbacks of the deep learning-based algorithm is the weak generalization ability for different scenarios.
+Generally, the CIR of all TRx links is different from each other due to going through different propagation channels and having different interactions (reflections or scattering) with the surroundings.
+To a great extent, this is similar to the cases of the environment changes, which enables us to use the different CIR profiles to mimic the environment changing and investigate the impact of scenario changing on the proposed CNN models.
+We utilize the training set without the data from one of the TRx links (labeled as $\mathcal{A}$), to train the CNN models.
 The trained models are used to predict the reflected ToF of TRx link $\mathcal{A}$ in the test set.
-Besides, transfer learning (TL) has been adopted as the benchmark, which replaced the final FC layer and the output layer of the trained models with the new ones.
-10 \% training set of the TRx link $\mathcal{A}$ has been adopted for TL's retraining.
+Besides, transfer learning (TL) has been adopted as the benchmark, which used 10\% training set of the TRx link $\mathcal{A}$ for TL's retraining.
 Fig. \ref{fig:TransferToF} shows the CDF plots of ToF errors based on CIR and variance models.
-As shown by the blue line, the estimation accuracy of the CIR-based CNN model without TL is much lower than training using the whole training set of all pairs of links (label as \textit{Original}).
-In contrast, the variance-based CNN is only slightly affected by the scenario changing as shown in Fig. \ref{fig:TransferToF}(b).
-Table \ref{table:ToF_transfer} presents the mean absolute errors (MAEs) of the ToF estimation errors.
-It is clear that the variance-based CNN is more robust to campaign variation (1.25-ns MAEs) compared to the CIR-based CNN model (3.21-ns MAEs), which is promising for practical applications without the need of training from scratch or TL.
-The experiments in different environments are crucial to further validate the generalization ability of the proposed methods.
-This is not included in this paper, and we leave it to our future work.
+The estimation accuracy of the CIR-based CNN model without TL (3.21-ns MAEs) is much lower than training using the whole training set of all pairs of links (labeled as \textit{Original} with 0.78-ns MAEs).
+In contrast, the variance-based CNN (with 1.25-ns MAEs) is slightly affected by the scenario changing as shown in Fig. \ref{fig:TransferToF}(b).
+It is clear that the variance-based CNN is more robust to campaign variation compared to the CIR-based CNN model, which is promising without the need of training from scratch or TL.